wharfkit/website/src/lib/docs/AccountKit/SetPermissionMethod.md

 ## Arguments

-- `permission`: The [Permission](/docs/account-kit/permission) instance that represents the permission level that is to be created or updated.
+- `permission`: The [Permission](/docs/account-kit/permission) instance that represents the permission that is to be created or updated.

 ## Return Value

-The `setPermission` method returns an [Action](/docs/antelope/action) instance detailing the request to create or update the permission level.
+The `setPermission` method returns an [Action](/docs/antelope/action) instance detailing the request to create or update the permission.
 This action can then be passed to the [SessionKit Transact method](/docs/session-kit/transact) for execution.